AMPTE-IRM: Spacecraft

 The program consisted of three spacecraft: the AMPTE-CCE, which measured in the magnetosphere the ions released by the AMPTE-IRM; and the AMPTE-UKS, which used thrusters to keep station near the AMPTE-IRM to provide two-point local measurements.
 The AMPTE-IRM provided multiple ion releases in the solar wind, the magnetosheath, and the magnetotail, with in situ diagnostics of each.
 The AMPTE-IRM spacecraft was spin-stabilized at 15 rpm.
 Its spin axis was initially in the ecliptic plane, but later it was adjusted with magnetic torquing to be at right angles to the ecliptic.
 The power system was a 60 watts solar array with redundant batteries.
 There was a redundant S-band telemetry and telecommand system.
 Telemetry rates could be chosen between 1 and 8 kbps.
-For injection into the final orbit, the AMPTE-IRM carried its own kick stage.
+For injection into the final orbit, the AMPTE-IRM carried its own kick stage, a BE-3-A9.
 In addition to the ion releases, the instruments on board the spacecraft monitored the ambient, magnetosphere, but with the data acquisition confined to the passes that could be tracked in real-time from Germany.